Abnomally/The-Battle-of-Bunker-Hill-by-Max-Seijn/index.md

 Colonist forces arrived at Breed’s Hill and began quietly fortifying through night in anticipation of a British attack.
 5. On the morning of June 17th, 1775, British infantry troops saw the American fortifications and began an assault on Breed’s Hill.
 6. Many British soldiers were killed in the initial attacks up Breed’s Hill, as the Americans had a superior position and cover.
 All the British assaults were focused on the redoubt on the hill, which was heavily fortified and full of colonists with guns.
 Due to their cover, the Americans were able to fire much more accurately, killing many British regulars.
 Many British soldiers were killed as they advanced up the hill.
 But, after two unsuccessful waves of British assaults, the colonists ran out of ammunition and were forced to retreat off the Charlestown Peninsula to American blockades in the Boston area.
 Most of the American casualties occurred during this retreat, as it was disordered and panicked, more of a rout than a retreat.
 The American forces basically ran away as the British fire volley after volley into the militiamen, who had no way to fight back or resist as they had no ammunition.
-7. The British took control of Breed’s Hill and Bunker Hill and brought cannons up the hills to retain control of the Boston Harbor as well as to shell American positions around Boston.
+7. The British took control of Breed’s Hill and Bunker Hill and brought cannons up the hills to retain control of the Boston Harbor as well as to shell Colonist positions around Boston.

 ![2 15 19 ela project timeline](https://user-images.githubusercontent.com/47544167/52831606-3942ea80-30a3-11e9-8441-1fcddb3bd966.png)